AmmarHatiya/Undergraduate-Thesis/README.md

 ## Contents

-- **Code:** Contains the code implementations used for data collection, model training, and evaluation.
+- **Code:** Contains the code implementations used for data collection, question generation, training, and evaluation.
-- **Documentation:** Supplementary documentation, including the resource guides, and final thesis report.
+- **Documentation:** Houses the final thesis report, alongside supplementary materials such as resource guides, and related works.
 - **Results:** Evaluation metrics, analysis results, and visualizations.
 - **Data:** Includes datasets used in the study, with generated questions and answers.